Fitting in a self-care routine for stay-at-home moms may sound easy to do with all the time spent at home…

 If your day has been an overly exhausting one, there’s no harm in asking for help.
 Calling in reinforcements just so you can have some time to yourself is not being selfish.
 It’s something that is essential to your well being and mental health.
 If there is a time when your spouse is home to watch the kids, of if you have family or a friend who can watch the kids for an hour – then take it!

 Once the kids are in bed, if you’re like me, you have no energy left for self-care.
 (Is sleep training stressing you out?
 Check out this post.)
 But you’d be surprised how easy it is to fit it in.
 A hot shower before bed will help you sleep better.
 Turning on an essential oil diffuser in your bedroom as you go to sleep will help to calm your mind and relax you after a long day.
-A few simple yoga stretches or some guided meditation are perfect to incorporate in your self-care routine at bedtime.
+A few simple yoga stretches or meditation are perfect to incorporate in your self-care routine at bedtime.

 Figure Out What Works